`homeboy runtime`

 homeboy runtime helper path HOMEBOY_RUNTIME_COMMAND_CAPTURE

-The command accepts only known helper filenames or the corresponding injected HOMEBOY_RUNTIME_* environment variable names.
-It is not a general runtime package browser, extension asset resolver, or arbitrary config-path lookup.
-Normal extension execution receives these paths automatically in the runner environment.
+The command accepts only known helper filenames or their corresponding injected HOMEBOY_RUNTIME_* environment variable names.
+It resolves the same helper assets that Homeboy automatically materializes and injects into extension runner environments; it is not a runtime package browser, extension asset resolver, or arbitrary config-path lookup.

 Use --plain when a shell wrapper needs a sourceable path without parsing JSON: